garethrepton/garethrepton.github.io/_posts/2018-11-06-Spring Cleaning with NDepend Mini Review.md

 One of my bug bears in c# is the ease at which a developer can cause chaos (bring down the main thread for example) by not awaiting an async method call.
 It would be great to see a set of rules in NDepend that highlight potential violations of this.
 Things like not awaiting a particular method result, or returning void from an async method would truly help, and fit quite neatly into the set of rules that are in NDepend.

 ### Dependency mismatch issues
-It can be quite easy in a solution to end up with multiple dependencies within different projects that are incompatible, especially when certain Nuget packages like to redirect in the app.config file.
-Perhaps it would be possible for an NDepend to detect and highlight these instances too, although this might be a big ask.
+It can be quite easy in a solution to end up with multiple dependencies within different projects that are potentially incompatible, and/or not found, especially when certain Nuget packages like to redirect in the app.config file.
+For example if you have a version of Newtonsoft.Json thats 4.3 everywhere, but then you install a separate Nuget package into your solution that requires v4.6, and that redirects the dependencies from the app.config file to 4.6 rather than 4.3.
+This can subsequently cause build & runtime errors on a CI server because the project will be looking for 4.6 when in reality it should be looking for 4.3.
+Perhaps it would be possible for an NDepend to detect and highlight these instances too, although this might be a big ask, it can be a real pain to debug though.

 ## In Summary
 This has been a really quick roundup of some of the features I found immediately useful with NDepend whilst applying it to an old side project solution I had lying around.
 I've barely scratched the surface of its features, but I did find it pretty useful.
 Whilst I don't think it should be used without interpretation, if its the type of thing you need to monitor/cleanup in a project or solution, I can see how it could be a real time saver.
 It was certainly very useful for cleaning up the existing problems in this solution.